makos/sshchan-oop/README.md

 Status / Warning
 ---

-sshchan is not usable as of now.
-Do not run the scripts, especially `setup.sh` unless you are a developer or very curious and willing to tolerate bugs and mishaps.
+sshchan is kind of usable as of now.
+Run setup.py to create needed directories and files and then sshchan.py to browse / administer the boards.

 ### gui status

 We were working on a curses gui in `gui.py` but there have been problems and development on that has temporarily stopped.
 If you want to try out sshchan, run `sshchan.py` instead.
+Urwid library seems like an option since it's nicer to use than plain curses Python module.

 How to Install / Dependencies
 ---